-My work is in communications at Dallas Theological Seminary, where I’m also a student in the Master of Biblical and Theological Studies program.
-I also enjoy working on various digital communication projects for non-profits and church groups.
+I work in Communications at Dallas Theological Seminary, an evangelical graduate school from which I also received my master’s degree.
 My job is pretty great because I get to work at the intersection of education, PR, student services, and Christian culture.
-My job includes everything from front-end web development, to project management, and press release writing.
+My job includes everything from front-end web development to project management.

 Previously, I’ve worked in ministry, where I’ve led youth and adult educational programs and preached regularly.
 In my spare time, I worked with incarcerated populations dealing with transitional and substance abuse cessation issues.
 A couple of years have been spent in advertising, where my job titles have included “copywriter and designer” to “digital marketing director.”
 Before working at DTS, I was employed as a corporate trainer in retail technology.
 From K-12 educators to MBA graduates, from just launched-startups to global businesses, I got to be involved in various aspects of instruction and guidance.

 I am pursuing a PhD in Humanities (philosophy emphasis) from Faulkner University, where I hope to explore continental/post-modern philosophical theology in the Radical Orthodoxy tradition.
 I am a member of a Reformed Episcopal Church (ACNA) parish in Dallas, TX.

 It’s the 500th anniversary of the German Reformation, and there is no shortage of Protestant-themed books, conferences, and sermon series.
 While the focus of many messages has been on Luther, Calvin, Zwingli, and Cranmer, Rebecca VanDoodewaard focuses on another cast of history-altering characters: Reformation women.